 The Investment Committee believes that investment risks can be reduced by prudent and thoughtful diversification.
 The Investment Committee further believes that diversification is achieved by investing in a variety of asset classes that behave differently depending on the economic environment, and where feasible, by selecting managers with different investment styles.
-Accordingly, the Investment Committee may contract the services of more than one Balanced Fund Manager.
+Accordingly, the Investment Committee may contract the services of more than one Fund Manager, including both Balanced Fund Managers and single asset class managers.